trueship/django_serialize_model_graph/docs/index.rst

     encoded_entity = encode(entity)
     decoded_entity = decode(encoded_entity)

-And here's how to encode and decode entity and it's relatives:
+And here's how to encode and decode entity and its relatives:

 .. code-block:: python